peteroupc/html3dutil/doc/H3DU.Math.md

 * `lookingAt` (Type: Array.&lt;Number>) (optional)<br>
     A 3-element vector specifying the point in world space that the "camera" is looking at.
 May be null or omitted, in which case the default is the coordinates (0,0,0).
 * `up` (Type: Array.&lt;Number>) (optional)<br>
     A 3-element vector specifying the direction from the center of the "camera" to its top.
-This parameter may be null or omitted, in which case the default is the vector (0, 1, 0), the vector that results when the "camera" is held upright.<br> This vector must not point in the same or opposite direction as the view direction (the direction from "viewerPos" to "lookingAt").
+This parameter may be null or omitted, in which case the default is the vector (0, 1, 0), the vector that results when the "camera" is held upright.<br> This vector must not be parallel to the view direction (the direction from "viewerPos" to "lookingAt").
 (See the example for one way to ensure this.)<br>

 #### Return Value